SheynD/SearchEnginesProject/README.md

 init will create an index of one csv file in the data folder.
 Search will run a query on all indices in the database and return the corresponding csv files

+## Data Set
+Here will be a Google Drive link to the full data set zip file

 ## Next Steps
 - What kind of queries are we going to be issuing?
 Just simply "Alabama"? or is it more complex?
 - What are we doing with these responses?